 - Introduce the new hire to the current employees

 - Finish the remaining paperwork

 Also, before you give the new hire with the big, and complicated assignments, start with small, manageable tasks first.
 This will give your new hire a chance to ease into their role.
 Make sure that you give them, or their mentor, detailed instructions so that they don’t get overwhelmed.

 Reward and recognize your employees’ achievements

-Employee onboarding is a very important process that, when done effectively, reaps great results.
-Especially, with the shifting need for employee experience more than just engagement!
+Employee onboarding is an essential process that, when done effectively, reaps great results.
+Especially with the shifting need for employee experience more than just engagement!